-The determination of amount of remuneration for each director (excluding directors who are Audit and Supervisory Committee members) is delegated to President and CEO, by resolution of the Board of Directors.
-In evaluating the performance of directors (excluding directors who are Audit and Supervisory Committee members, and outside directors), based on the decision policy stated in 2. that was adopted by resolution of the Board of Directors, the President and CEO confirms their results and contribution and commitment to ESG by conducting interviews to set targets aimed at achieving the annual plan and the Group Management Vision "Move Up 2027" and tracing interviews.
-During the fiscal year ended March 31, 2024, it was resolved at the meeting of the Board of Directors held on June 22, 2023 to delegate the determination of the amount of remuneration for each director (excluding directors who are Audit and Supervisory Committee members) to the President and CEO, Yuji Fukasawa.
-To ensure the transparency and fairness of the decision-making procedures, the President and CEO delegated by the Board of Directors will first consult with the remuneration deliberation committee consisting of independent outside directors (excluding directors who are Audit and Supervisory Committee members) and other directors (excluding directors who are Audit and Supervisory Committee members) in advance regarding any resolution with respect to a proposal for amount of remuneration of directors (excluding directors who are Audit and Supervisory Committee members) based on the recommendation from the remuneration deliberation committee.
+The determination of amount of remuneration for each director (excluding directors who are Audit and Supervisory Committee members) is delegated to President and CEO, who is most informed regarding the Group's management status, by resolution of the Board of Directors.
+In evaluating the performance of directors (excluding directors who are Audit and Supervisory Committee members, and outside directors), based on the decision policy stated in 2. that was adopted by resolution of the Board of Directors, the President and CEO confirms their results and contribution and commitment to ESG by conducting interviews to set targets aimed at achieving the annual management strategy and the Group Management Vision "To the Next Stage" 2034 and tracing interviews.
+During the fiscal year ended March 31, 2024, it was resolved at the meeting of the Board of Directors held on June 20, 2024 to delegate the determination of the amount of remuneration for each director (excluding directors who are Audit and Supervisory Committee members) to the President and CEO, Yoichi Kise.
+Moreover, to ensure the transparency and fairness of the decision-making procedures, the President and CEO delegated by the Board of Directors will first consult with the remuneration deliberation committee, which serves as an advisory body to the directors and consists of independent outside directors (excluding directors who are Audit and Supervisory Committee members) and other directors (excluding directors who are Audit and Supervisory Committee members) in advance regarding any resolution with respect to a proposal for amount of remuneration of directors (excluding directors who are Audit and Supervisory Committee members) based on the recommendation from the remuneration deliberation committee.